How to clean Clarks Desert Boots

 Begin rubbing the saddle soap into your boot.
 Only clean one boot at a time.
 Lather in small circles until you’ve covered the entire boot.

-Step 2: Remove saddle soap
+Step 2: Remove Saddle Soap

 Use a new dry rag and remove the saddle soap.
 Go over the boot a few times, especially around the welt (the stitch that attaches the upper to the sole).